Buy a distressed house — or build a brand new house — in the City of Rockford between March 17th and December 31, 2017.

-That is, single family homes that have recently undergone foreclosure and are currently empty or short sale properties, in the City of Rockford and Rockford School District.
+That is, single-family homes, townhouses or condos that have recently undergone foreclosure and are currently empty or short sale properties, in the City of Rockford and Rockford School District.

 If you’re unsure whether the house you’re interested will qualify, check with your Realtor or call the City of Rockford Finance Department at (779) 348‐7470 or (779) 348‐7467 to find out.

 Call the City of Rockford Finance Department at (779) 348‐7470 to verify that a property you are interested in purchasing qualifies for the program.

 Through the program the City of Rockford, Rockford Public Schools, Rockford Park District and other governmental units are hoping to revitalize the market for foreclosures and new single-family home construction, especially in and around Rockford Public Schools, an area recently designated a Next Generation Learning Community by the Ford Motor Corporation.